qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_client_support.rst

 for the WMS-layer.
 This name will be presented in the legend after loading the layer.

-Below the layer name you find the :guilabel:`Tile size`, which makes it possible to produce rasters with a high resolution for e.g. printing purposes.
+Below the layer name you can define :guilabel:`Tile size`, if you want to set tile sizes (eg. 256x256) to split up the WMS request into multiple requests.

 The :guilabel:`Feature limit for GetFeatureInfo` defines what features from the server to query.